-Raquel Reichard is an award-winning journalist and editor living in Orlando, Fla.
+Raquel Reichard is an award-winning writer, editor and content creator and strategist living in Orlando, Fla.

-She is a recipient of Planned Parenthood's Excellence in Media Award for her reporting on reproductive health care for Latinas in Central Florida and the Juvenile Law Center's Leadership Prize for her contribution to Teen Vogue's "Kids Incarcerated" series.
-Additionally, she has received multiple grants that have allowed her to report on the state of reproductive health and abortion access in Puerto Rico post Hurricane María as well as the ways politicians manipulate Latinx trauma in the state of Florida, among other investigative stories and projects.
-She has been named one of the most prominent Puerto Rican journalists of our generation by the Center for Puerto Rican studies.
+She is a recipient of Planned Parenthood's Excellence in Media Award for her reporting on the state of reproductive health care for Latinas in Central Florida and the Juvenile Law Center's Leadership Prize for her contribution to Teen Vogue's "Kids Incarcerated" series.
+Additionally, she has received several grants that have allowed her to report on abortion access in Puerto Rico, political violence in Florida and create mentorship programs for culture critics of color.

-Raquel has a bachelor's degree in journalism and political science from the University of Central Florida and a master's degree from New York University's Gallatin School of Individualized Study, where she studied the intersection of race, ethnicity and new media.
-Her research interests include: platform-specific journalism, the construction of Latinxs in journalism's new media landscape, the Puerto Rican diaspora in Orlando, and the Latina body as a site of state violence and oppression.
+Raquel has a bachelor's degree in journalism and political science from the University of Central Florida and a master's degree from New York University's Gallatin School of Individualized Study, where she studied the intersection of race, ethnicity and the news media.

-A proud Nuyoflorican, Raquel was born in Far Rockaway, Queens, New York, spent her childhood in her parents' beautiful homeland of Puerto Rico and was raised in Orlando.
+A proud Nuyoflorican, Raquel was born in Far Rockaway, Queens, New York, spent her childhood in her parents' enchanting homeland of Puerto Rico and was raised in Orlando.